Amahianjoshua/coca-cola-sales-analysis/README.md

   <img src="images/coca.png" width="300">
 </div>

-# 🥤 Coca-Cola Sales & Operating Profit Analysis (Python Edition)
+# 🥤 Coca-Cola Sales & Profit Analysis – 🐍 Python + 📊 Power BI

-This project presents an **exploratory data analysis (EDA)** of Coca-Cola’s beverage sales and operating profit across various U.S. retailers, states, and time periods using Python.
-The analysis aims to extract actionable business insights using widely adopted Python data libraries.
+This project presents an end-to-end analysis of Coca-Cola’s beverage sales and operating profit across various U.S. retailers, states, and time periods using 🐍 **Python** for exploratory data analysis (EDA) and 📊 **Power BI** for interactive visualization.
+The goal is to extract actionable business insights by combining the analytical power of Python with the storytelling capabilities of Power BI.

 ---